voceconnect/multi-post-thumbnails/readme.txt

 = 1.3 =

 * Don't show set as links in media screens when not in context (props prettyboymp).
 Add voceplatforms as an author.
+Updated FAQ.

 = 1.2 =